There may be trouble ahead

 Customers front and centre

 Understanding that utility providers have customer outcomes front and centre of their collections processes is key.
-From the outset, new utilities want to make sure every customer is directed to the most appropriate treatment and that no individual slips through the net because of dated analytics or inadequate choices.
-With competition fierce and customers ready to change supplier when service disappoints, offering a low-stress, early resolution to arrears without lengthy phone interactions makes sense.
-A digital solution with sufficient options including tailored arrangements and the option of integration with Open Banking, can break the costly reliance on contact centre calling.
+From the outset, organisations will want to make sure that every customer is directed to the most appropriate treatment and that no individual slips through the net because of dated analytics or inadequate choices.
+With competition fierce and customers ready to change supplier when service disappoints, offering a low-stress resolution to arrears without lengthy phone interactions makes sense.
+With sufficient options including tailored arrangements and the option of integration with Open Banking, digital collections can break the costly reliance on contact centre calling.
 The resulting free capacity can then be directed to the most complex and vulnerable cases.

 The bottom line – everyone benefits

 A digital-first approach to collections at this early stage of challenger evolution will support the ethos of customer-enabling, accessible and effective processes while bringing an improved rate of return on investment and more revenue collected.
-With internal resources at full stretch due to continuing expansion and time to develop complex processes internally running low, a highly scalable modular microservices solution is the sensible consideration.
+With internal resources at full stretch due to continuing expansion and time to develop complex processes internally running low, a highly scalable solution that fits seamlessly with the existing technology is the sensible consideration.
 By providing elastic capacity at a fraction of the cost of alternatives, it also helps preserve the competitive edge of new and agile organisations without sacrificing either reputation or service.